These bureaucrats are way too taxing for not-for-profits

 The question this raises is how do we realise that partnership?
 The answer partly lies in doing what the Albanese government said it would do when it came to power:

-“Under our blueprint, an Albanese Labor Government will establish the Not-for-profit Sector Expert Reference Panel to chart out a more productive future for Australian charities....
+“Under our blueprint, an Albanese Labor government will establish the Not-for-profit Sector Expert Reference Panel to chart out a more productive future for Australian charities....
 The panel would be supported by an ongoing ‘Building Community – Building Capacity’ Working Group.
-This group will help implement the Panel’s recommendations and help steward the charity and community sector in its role as frontline responders in building a reconnected Australia.
+This group will help implement the panel’s recommendations and help steward the charity and community sector in its role as frontline responders in building a reconnected Australia.

-“A crisis summer, followed by two years of lockdowns and social disruption have shown how valuable it is to build resilient communities with flexible networks for social connections and shared experience.
+“A crisis summer, followed by two years of lockdowns and social disruption, have shown how valuable it is to build resilient communities with flexible networks for social connections and shared experience.
 Drawing on trials, research and consultation, the working group will identify effective ways to amplify the community sector’s role addressing isolation and building community.

-“The Building Community working group will work to bring new resources to the problem, publicise successful programs and demonstrate the social and economic value of better-connected communities...Only an Albanese Labor Government will ensure a strong charity sector to support vulnerable Australians and build a more connected and caring country.”
+“The Building Community working group will work to bring new resources to the problem, publicise successful programs and demonstrate the social and economic value of better-connected communities...Only an Albanese Labor government will ensure a strong charity sector to support vulnerable Australians and build a more connected and caring country.”

-If only the leaders in the Albanese government had listened to the Assistant Charities Minister Andrew Leigh when he argued for these groups to be established and properly supported.
+If only the leaders in the Albanese government had listened to Assistant Charities Minister Andrew Leigh when he argued for these groups to be established and properly supported.

-A well-resourced Building Community Group or agency operating both within government and within the community sector could drive resilience and the strengthening of social infrastructure.
-It could work with the specialist disaster management agencies, direct the allocation of resources, conduct research to establish benchmarks, identify the level of social infrastructure and connectedness within at-risk communities, and promote successful resilience building projects and programs to government departments and others.
+A well-resourced Building Community group or agency operating both within government and within the community sector could drive resilience and the strengthening of social infrastructure.
+It could work with the specialist disaster management agencies, direct the allocation of resources, conduct research to establish benchmarks, identify the level of social infrastructure and connectedness within at-risk communities, and promote successful resilience-building projects and programs to government departments and others.

 It could make Australian communities more connected, more resilient.

-We need some powerful people in government to join the dots and make the relatively minor investment needed to ensure we strengthen community resilience to climate change, pandemics and all that living in Australia now demands.
+We need some powerful people in government to join the dots and make the relatively minor investment needed to ensure we strengthen community resilience to climate change, pandemics, and all that living in Australia now demands.

 It’s a tiny price to pay to save lives, reduce the cost of disasters, and give us all a better chance of living meaningful lives on a warming planet.